donoso-eth/off-chain/README.md

 PK=YOUR KEY
 ```

-You need to input our private key (testing) nad the infure_Key for the forking Goerli.
+You need to input our private key (testing) and the infure_Key for the forking Goerli.
 Change the values in .env-example file and rename it to .env
 &nbsp;

 ### 2) : We open a separate terminal and create a local forked goerli